 4.3 Billing Management

 With the billing management feature, you can link your payment details according to therapies, laboratory tests, and radiography prescriptions.
-On Special offer Authorization, notifications will be delivered.
-Fully automated collection of past due balances can also be paid with the option to pay before and after using the counseling feature.
+On Special offer Authorisation, notifications will be delivered.
+Fully automated collection of past due balances can also be paid, with the option to pay before and after using the counseling feature.

 4.4 Hospital Staff Management

-It enables you to become acquainted with healthcare staff without having to go through a mountain of papers.
-Additionally, it helps you to organize the employment process according to the facility’s requirements.
+It enables you to become acquainted with healthcare staff without going through a mountain of papers.
+Additionally, it helps you organize the employment process according to the facility’s requirements.

 4.5 Insurance Management